EGI-Federation/documentation/content/en/users/compute/orchestration/im/cli/_index.md

 $ im_client.py ssh 457273ea-85e4-11ec-aa81-faaae69bc911
 ```

-In case of having used a TOSCA yaml document to create the infrastructure
+When using a TOSCA yaml document to create the infrastructure,
-we can also get the TOSCA output values with the `getoutputs` operation:
+we can get the TOSCA output values with the `getoutputs` operation:

 ```shell
 $ im_client.py getoutputs 457273ea-85e4-11ec-aa81-faaae69bc911